resmh/ddns-scripts-ionos/README.md

 # ddns-scripts-ionos
 The script at hand permits to use the IONOS DNS API in order to configure dynamic addresses.
 Please note: IONOS is a registered trademark of IONOS SE.
-The script is neither affiliated with nor approved by IONOS SE.
+The script is neither affiliated with nor endorsed by IONOS SE.

 ## Usage
 Follow the official usage guide to obtain the access token to be pasted as password.
 Optionally set additional parameters to ```privatedual``` in order to add the selected interface's IPv4 address to the DNS record.